khilang/khi/reference.md

 ## Value

-A *value* represents something that can be an element of a tuple.
-Often data structures are represented by values.
+A *value* is a piece of information that corresponds to a real data structure or a component of a data structure.

 A value is the result of parsing a [document](#document), [expression](#expression), [term](#expression) or [argument](#tagged-value).
 There are seven value *variants*: [nil](#nil), [text](#text),